colesturza/CSCI5352-Final-Project/README.md

 # CSCI5352-Final-Project

 In this project we chose to look at different methods of partitioning spatial networks into communities.
 The two major techniques we examined were alternative modularity null models and the infomap algorithm.
+We then used this information to explore how it could be ablied to creating voting districts at the state level.

 ## Abstract